Emotions are…complicated

 Ulichney, G., Schmidt, H., & Helion, C. (in press).
 Perceived relational support is associated with everyday positive, but not negative, affectivity in a U.S. sample.
 In press at Personality and Social Psychology Bulletin.

-Schmidt, H.**, Tran, S.**, Medaglia, J., Ulichney, G., & Helion, C. (preprint).
+Schmidt, H.**, Tran, S.**, Medaglia, J., Ulichney, G., & Helion, C. (in revision).
 Conversational linguistic features predict social network learning.

 Helion, C., Helzer, E. G., Kim, S., & Pizarro, D. A. (2020).
 Asymmetric memory for harming versus being harmed.
 Journal of experimental psychology: general, 149(5), 889.